melroy89/gitlab-deployer/README.md

-# GitLab-Telegram Bot

-This bot will handle the following events and inform you via Telegram about those events:

-- Issues opened, re-opened & closed;
-- Merge requests are opened, re-opened, closed or merged;
-- Failing pipelines;
-- New releases.
+# GitLab Artifact Deployer

+This service will listen for completed GitLab jobs, retrieve the latest artifact and deploy the artifact in the live production environment.

 ## Production